 And now in our business one that is now more important than ever:

-- Academic Continuity: When an institution puts a plan in place to continue teaching during uncertain times of interruption (ie. a hurricane or in our case, COVID-19).
+- Academic Continuity: When an institution puts a plan in place to continue teaching during uncertain times of interruption (ie. a hurricane or pandemic)

 "Emergency Remote Teaching" or "ERT" has also surfaced among these newer terms.
 But what is the difference between ERT and eLearning?